Pregnancy Health: Lifestyle Interventions to Reduce the Risk of Gestational Diabetes

 - Possibility of work compensation for time spent in classes

-- The availability of childcare
+- Availability of childcare

-- Support elements to help participants adopt a sustainable exercise routine; especially for patients who did not engage in regular exercise prior to the intervention
+- Support elements to help participants adopt a sustainable exercise routine, especially for patients who did not engage in regular exercise prior to the intervention

 Crosswalks